bluenote-1577/sylph/README.md

 ## Introduction

-**sylph** is a program that can perform ultrafast **nearest neighbour ANI search** or **taxonomic profiling** for metagenomic shotgun samples. sylph can search tens of thousands of genomes against gigabases of reads in seconds.
+**sylph** is a program that can perform ultrafast (1) **nearest neighbour ANI search** or (2) **taxonomic profiling** for metagenomic shotgun samples.

-**Nearest neighbour containment search (sylph contain)**: sylph can search a genome, e.g. E. coli, against your sample.
+**Nearest neighbour ANI search**: sylph can search a genome, e.g. E. coli, against your sample.
 If sylph gives an estimate of 97% ANI, then a genome is contained in your sample with 97% ANI to the queried E. coli genome.

-**ANI-based taxonomic profiling (sylph profile)**: sylph can determine what species are in your sample as well as their abundances (like Kraken or MetaPhlAn), while also **giving ANI estimates for the classifications**.
+**ANI-based taxonomic profiling**: sylph can determine what species are in your sample as well as their abundances (like Kraken or MetaPhlAn) as well as their ANI to the database.

 ### Why sylph?

-1. **Accurate ANI-based genome search down to 0.1x coverage**: for bacterial species-level ANI queries (> 95%), sylph can give accurate ANI estimates down to 0.1x coverage and often even lower.
+1. **Accurate ANIs down to 0.1x coverage**: for bacterial ANI queries of > 90% ANI, sylph can give accurate ANI estimates down to 0.1x coverage and often even lower.

-2. **Precise ANI-based taxonomic profiling**: our preliminary results show sylph is as precise and sensitive as MetaPhlAn4 with better abundance estimates.
-Database choice is flexible and even viruses/eukaryotes can be profiled.
+2. **Precise, flexible taxonomic profiling**: Our tests show that sylph is as precise and sensitive as MetaPhlAn4, but with better abundance estimates.
+Compared to MetaPhlAn4, database choice and read technology (e.g. nanopore) are flexible.
+Even viruses/eukaryotes can be profiled.

 3. **Ultrafast, multithreaded runtimes**: sylph is **50x faster than MetaPhlAn** and **10x faster than Kraken**. sylph only takes 10GB of RAM for classifying against the entire GTDB-R214 database (85k genomes).

+### How does sylph work?

 sylph uses a k-mer containment method, similar to sourmash or Mash. sylph's novelty lies in **using a statistical technique to correct ANI for low coverage genomes** within the sample, allowing accurate ANI queries for even low abundance genomes or shallow depth samples.